-B.A., Simpson College; M.A., Drake University; Ph.D., University of Iowa.
-Assistant Professor of Biology
+Assistant Professor of Biology B.A., Simpson College; M.A., Drake University; Ph.D., University of Iowa.

-Mattes.
-Mark 1995
+Mattes, Mark 1995

-A.A., Waldorf College; B.A., St. Olaf College; M.Div., Luther Seminary; Ph.D., The University of Chicago; Further Study, Harvard University, Goethe Institut (Germany), Trinity Lutheran College.
+Professor of Religion and Philosophy A.A., Waldorf College; B.A., St. Olaf College; M.Div., Luther Seminary; Ph.D., The University of Chicago.